-While FedEx and UPS provide tracking numbers, allowing your customers to track their scheduled deliveries, individual businesses design their own communication methods with their customers.
+While the largest courier companies like FedEx and UPS provide tracking numbers, allowing your customers to track their scheduled deliveries, individual businesses design their own communication methods with their customers.
 Larger businesses, such as Amazon, purposefully integrate scheduled delivery tracking information into their websites to increase traffic and build brand loyalty.

 Besides, with scheduled delivery, you might be able to influence buying decisions.
 For instance, consumers with a deadline could informedly decide if their order would arrive at their doorstep on time.
 Plus, potential consumers would know when is the latest to place an order to ensure delivery on a particular date.

 This article will look at factors that can impact your scheduled delivery dates, how they

 A scheduled delivery is a term used by courier and shipping companies to show that a particular order has been received, processed, and is expected to be delivered soon.
 A scheduled delivery is a delivery that has been planned and arranged to arrive at its destination on a particular delivery date and time.
 The scheduled delivery can change depending on factors like delayed air or freight transfer, delay in production, traffic, or even weather.

 Several companies like Amazon offer scheduled delivery shipping options.
 This way Amazon allows you to select from a bunch of different delivery date options along with a time estimate to pick from.
 These options usually belong to items eligible for this kind of delivery option.

 In the shipping business, there are no guarantees – scheduled delivery or not.
 UPS defines a scheduled delivery date as an approximation of when a package will arrive at its destination based on current information.